ibara/flang-driver/docs/AttributeReference.rst

 (or ``__attribute__((warn_unused_result))``) and the function call appears as a potentially-evaluated discarded-value expression that is not explicitly cast to `void`.

+A string literal may optionally be provided to the attribute, which will be reproduced in any resulting diagnostics.
+Redeclarations using different forms of the attribute (with or without the string literal or with different string literal contents) are allowed.
+If there are redeclarations of the entity with differing string literals, it is unspecified which one will be used by Clang in any resulting diagnostics.

 .. code-block: c++
   struct [[nodiscard]] error_info { /*...*/ };